 In recent years, there has been growing interest in the potential of medicinal cannabis as a complementary therapy in palliative care.
 Medicinal cannabis contains various cannabinoids, such as tetrahydrocannabinol (THC) and cannabidiol (CBD), which interact with the body's endocannabinoid system to produce a range of therapeutic effects.

-One benefit of medicinal cannabis for end-of-life care is that it is able to manage several common palliative care areas at once, these include:
+One potential benefit of medicinal cannabis for end-of-life care is that it is able to manage several common palliative care areas at once for some patients, these include:

 - Pain Management: Chronic pain is a common and distressing symptom experienced by people with advanced illnesses.
-By acting on the body's endocannabinoid receptors, medicinal cannabis can modulate pain perception and offer an alternative or complementary option for pain relief.
+By acting on the body's endocannabinoid receptors, medicinal cannabis may modulate pain perception and offer an alternative or complementary option for pain relief for some patients.